MicrosoftDocs/entra-docs/docs/fundamentals/inaccessible-tenant.md

 ## Application owners/developers

 - Minimize the number of authentication requests sent to this deactivated tenant until the tenant is reactivated.
-- Refrain from submitting another assistance request while your existing case is in process and until you have heard back a decision on this case.
+- Refrain from submitting another assistance request.
+You will be contacted once that a decision is made.
 - Review Microsoft's [data protection policies](https://www.microsoft.com/trust-center/privacy/data-management#leave).

 ## Related content